US judge blocks Mississippi ‘heartbeat’ abortion ban

 The new "Heartbeat Bill" which was signed into law by state Governor Phil Bryant makes exceptions for medical complications, but not for cases of incest or rape.

-The ban “threatens immediate harm to women´s rights, especially considering most women do not seek abortion services until after 6 weeks,” Reeves wrote in his order.
+The ban "threatens imCongress backs Gandhi after poll defeat mediate harm to women´s rights, especially considering most women do not seek abortion services until after 6 weeks," Reeves wrote in his order.

 "Allowing the law to take effect would force the clinic to stop providing most abortion care."